Content Type: Gaming Guides

 If you’re looking for a dog as a Skyrim companion, you have your choice of a few four-legged friends.
 These loyal dogs will fight by your side and obey your commands, but they cannot carry your burdens.

 Vigilance is a war dog for sale at the stables in Markarth.
-Actually, he’s the only dog you have to pay for and costs 500 gold (the same as any other hireling).
-Speak with Banning (he’s usually found outside the Markarth Stables tending the horses).
-He’ll sing the praises of Vigilance and dogs in general, offering to sell him to you for the right price.
+Actually, he’s the only dog you have to pay for and costs a full 500 gold.
+Speak with Banning, usually found outside the Markarth Stables tending to the horses.
+He’ll sing the praises of Vigilance and dogs in general and offer to sell him to you for the right price.

 Meeko is a dog you find roaming near Meeko’s Shack in the wilderness in Hjaalmarch.
-Meeko’s Shack is a small building found east of Dragon Bridge and south of Solitude Sawmill.
-As it turns out, poor Meeko lost his Nord master (died of Rockjoint — his corpse is lying in bed inside the Shack).
-Once you find Meeko he’ll lead you to his master’s body, and you’ll be given the option to make the dog a follower.
+This small building, east of Dragon Bridge and south of Solitude Sawmill is abandoned save a Nord corpse, his final words, and Meeko, the dog he left behind.
+Once you find Meeko he’ll lead you to his master’s body, and the poor heartbroken pup will want to journey with you!

 So how about it?
 Have you ever had a dog as a Skyrim companion?
 Let us know your thoughts on Skyrim dogs and share your experiences.
 Also, be sure to check out our Skyrim wallpaper section for awesome HD wallpaper for your PC and electronic devices.
 Until next time.
 Keep your eyes to the sky, fellow travelers!